Automated Profile Inference with Language Model Agents

-\mypara{Communications between Agents} To facilitate effective communication among agents, we require agents to produce structured outputs (\ie JSON format) rather than using natural language.
-This approach allows for better organization of information and more efficient exchanges.
+\mypara{Communications between Agents} To facilitate effective communication among agents, we require them to produce structured outputs (\ie JSON format~\cite{llmformat}) rather than natural language.
 We establish a schema and format tailored to each agent's role, ensuring that the necessary outputs are clearly defined and consistent.
-As depicted on the right side of Figure~\ref{fig:framework}, Strategist produces three key outputs: the action to take, the rationale for this action, and corresponding instructions.
-There are four possible actions: retrieve, infer, refine, and finish.
-The retrieve action directs Retriever to gather additional user activities from pseudonymous platforms.
-The infer action prompts Extractor to infer personal information based on the given context, while the refine action instructs Summarizer to re-examine inferred attributes to ensure accuracy and reliability.
-Notably, instead of directly sending messages to other agents, Strategist selects an action that defines the next step.
-This approach simplifies the workflow by focusing Strategist on specific actions rather than requiring it to manage the entire network of agents and their roles.
-This makes it easier for LLMs to understand and execute each task without needing comprehensive awareness of the full agent environment.
+As depicted on the right side of~\Cref{fig:framework}, Strategist produces three key outputs: the action to take, the rationale for this action, and corresponding instructions.
+There are four possible actions: \textit{retrieve}, \textit{infer}, \textit{refine}, and \textit{finish}.
+The retrieve action directs Retriever to collect additional users' activities.
+The infer action prompts Extractor to infer personal information based on the given context, while the refine action instructs Summarizer to re-examine inferred attributes to ensure reliability.
+Notably, Strategist does not directly communicate with other agents.
+Instead, it selects an action that defines the next step, which in turn activates the corresponding agent.
+This approach simplifies the workflow by focusing Strategist on specific actions rather than requiring it to be aware of and manage the entire network of agents.

 Structured outputs are also implemented for Extractor and Summarizer.
-Each inferred piece of information is formatted in JSON with four attributes: type, value, confidence, and evidence.
-Confidence scores are required to range from 1 to 5, with higher scores indicating greater confidence in the inference.
-To account for potential uncertainty in inferences, we allow Extractor to suggest up to three possible values for each attribute.
-This structured approach enables Summarizer to efficiently validate the inferred information by assessing confidence levels and examining supporting evidence, thereby enhancing the reliability of the final profile.
-We also conduct experiments to demonstrate the effectiveness of using structured outputs for profiling, which are detailed in Appendix~\ref{appendix:structed_comm}.
+Each inferred information is formatted in JSON with four attributes: \textit{type}, \textit{value}, \textit{confidence}, and \textit{evidence}.
+Confidence scores range from 1 to 5, with higher scores indicating greater confidence during inference.
+To account for potential uncertainty, Extractor may suggest up to three possible values for each attribute.
+This approach enables Summarizer to efficiently validate the inferred information by assessing confidence levels and examining supporting evidence, thereby improving the reliability of the final profile.

-\mypara{Memory and Context management} Maintaining memory is essential for the profiling task, as Strategist needs to track task progression to determine appropriate next steps, and Summarizer relies on previously inferred attributes to resolve errors in newly inferred information.
-However, storing the entire history of agent interactions as memory is impractical due to the limited context window and the information overload challenges of LLMs~\cite{acl24longcontext}.